minorimpact/perl-minorimpact/docs/MinorImpact.md

 ### Sections

-Configuration options are grouped into multiple sections, the global, or "Default" section, the "DB" section, which contains database configuration parameters, and "USER\_DB", which is identical to the "DB", but defines the connection properties for connecting to a separate database for user authentication.
+Configuration options are grouped into multiple sections, the global, or "default" section, the "db" section, which contains database configuration parameters, and "user\_db", which is identical to the "db", but defines the connection properties for connecting to a separate database for user authentication.
 This is only useful for having multiple MinorImpact applications that need to share a common userbase.
+Other sections are listed below.

 #### default